-Greg Richards explains why Trump knows the trade war must be fought, and better yet, can easily be won.
+Greg Richards explains why Trump knows the trade war must be fought,

 Why is this chart important?